Edit on GitHub

 e.
 Login with ID ubuntu and PASSWORD turtlebot.`

-HDMI cable has to be connected before powering the Raspberry Pi, or else the HDMI port of the Raspberry Pi will be disabled.
+The HDMI cable has to be connected before powering on the Raspberry Pi, or else the HDMI port of the Raspberry Pi will be disabled.

 ROS Network Configuration

-NOTE : If you encounter apt failures about the ROS GPG key (due to the existing GPG expiration), you may need to update GPG key.
+NOTE : If you encounter apt failures related to the ROS GPG key (due to the existing GPG expiration), you may need to update your GPG key.
 Please see ROS GPG Key Expiration Incident, and proceed to the given solution.

 Please follow the instructions below on the SBC (Raspberry Pi).